Roy Cimatu: Early life and education

-Roy Cimatu was born on July 4, 1946, in Bangui, Ilocos Norte, the third child of war veteran Fidel Magarro Cimatu Sr. and public school teacher Clara Agullana.
+Roy Cimatu was born on July 4, 1946, in Bangui, Ilocos Norte, the third child of war veteran Fidel Magarro Cimatu Sr. and public school teacher Clara Agullana.His birth was timing to the Proclamation of Philippine Independence from the United States, which also marks the birth of the Republic of the Philippines.
 His father joined the guerilla movement and the 15th Infantry of the United States Armed Forces in the Philippines at the Battle of Bessang Pass during World War II.
 He completed his elementary education at Bangui Elementary School, and completed high school at Bangui National High School.

 Cimatu studied engineering for two years at the National University in Manila before taking and passing the entrance exam for the Philippine Military Academy.
 He took the Infantry Officers Advanced Course with the Philippine Army Training Command and graduated from the Academy as a second lieutenant of the Magiting Class of 1970 and topped his batch and received the highest grade of 97.27%.
 He then enrolled at the Aerostar Flying School to become a certified helicopter and fixed-wing aircraft pilot.
 He also trained at the United States Army Command and General Staff College at Fort Leavenworth in Kansas, U.S.

 Cimatu has a master's degree in Business Administration from Ateneo de Manila University.